KK-Designs/version-tools/README.md

 ---

 # Version tools
-A small module to check the information about versions, such as comparing, parsing version data, and checking if the two version is a major change.
+A small module to check the information about versions, such as comparing, parsing version data, and checking if the two versions are a major change.

 ---